Recycled Wine Cork Angel Ornament a 20 Minute Craft

 STEP FOUR

 Draw small ovals for eyes with the fine tip of the MONOTWIN Permanent Marker.
 Position the eyes above the open, singing mouth for realistic facial features.
 You can also draw two half-circles for closed Angel eyes.
+I love drawing and tracing with the MONO Twin Permanent Marker from Tombow because it has a large bullet tip and a small extra fine tip.

 Add eyes with a permanent black marker Recycled Wine Cork Angel Ornament a 20 Minute Craft by Creatively Beth #creativelybeth #20minutecrafts #recycledcrafts #winecorkcrafts #angelcrafts